MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 <!-- ====================================================================== -->
 ## Application architecture

-The API Sample App is an example of a hybrid application.
-It has two parts: a Win32 native part and a WebView part.
+The **WebView2APISample** app is an example of a hybrid application, with a Win32 native part and a WebView part.
 *  The Win32 part can access native Windows APIs.
-*  The WebView container can utilize standard web technologies (HTML, CSS, JavaScript).
+*  The WebView is a container for standard web technologies (HTML, CSS, and JavaScript).

 This hybrid approach allows you to create and iterate faster using web technologies, while still being able to take advantage of native functionalities.
 The **WebView2APISample** sample app specifically demonstrates how both components can interact with each other.